stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
-Your objective in annotation is to flag the key elements of a piece of writing---the thesis, argumentative points, and pieces of evidence.
-In addition, use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
+Your objective in annotation is to flag the key elements of a piece of writing---the `thesis,` argumentative `claims,` and pieces of `evidence.` In addition, use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
 This kind of work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
 If you plan on being successful in college, the ability to rigorously annotate texts is perhaps the most helpful and important skill you can develop.
-Further advice and caveats about annotation may be found in the [*Open Handbook*](https://github.com/stockphrase/OpenHandbook/raw/master/Open%20Handbook.pdf).

 {{< hint info >}}
-- Further advice and caveats about annotation may be found in the ["Annotation and Critical Reading"](/resources/open-handbook/chapter-1/) chapter of the *Open Handbook*.
+- Further advice and caveats about annotation may be found in the ["Annotation and Critical Reading"](/resources/open-handbook/chapter-1/) chapter of the [*Open Handbook*](/resources/open-handbook).

 {{< /hint >}}